SuperOfficeDocs/superoffice-docs/user-guide/en/chat/link-to-person.md

 # Link chat to SuperOffice contact

-When you respond to a chat, SuperOffice will automatically try to find the customer in SuperOffice based on the provided information (e-mail address and name).
+When you respond to a chat, SuperOffice will automatically try to find the customer in SuperOffice based on the provided information (email address and name).
 If the customer is already registered as a contact in SuperOffice, you can display relevant information about them in the side panel on the right side of the **Chat** screen.
 Double-click a record to view it.

 The chat session will also be linked to the contact, and will be available as a record in the **Activities** section tab in the **Company** screen and **Contact** screen.